-Outstanding awards under the Stock Incentive Plan provide for the automatic vesting of employee stock options and, in the case of common stock purchase agreements, the automatic termination of our right of repurchase upon a Change in Control (as defined below).
-Future employee stock option agreements and common stock purchase agreements entered into pursuant to the Stock Incentive Plan will contain similar provisions, unless otherwise determined by the Compensation Committee.
+Outstanding awards under the Stock Incentive Plan provide for the automatic vesting of employee stock options and RSUs.
+Future employee stock option agreements and other award agreements entered into pursuant to the Stock Incentive Plan will contain similar provisions, unless otherwise determined by the Compensation Committee.